RockstarLang/rockstar/README.md

 As in Ruby, Python and VBScript, variables are dynamically typed and you don't need to declare variables before use.

+If a variable is defined outside of a function, it is in global scope.
+Global scope variables are available everywhere below its first initalization.
+If a variable is defined inside of a function, it is in local scope.
+Local scope variables are available from their initalization untill the end of the function they are defined in.

 **Pronouns**

 The keywords `it`, `he`, `she`, `him`, `her`, `they`, `them`, `ze`, `hir`, `zie`, `zir`, `xe`, `xem`, `ve`, and `ver` refer to the last named variable determined by parsing order.